Factsheet about Invasive Haemophilus influenzae disease

 Factsheet

 Haemophilus influenzae, a gram negative coccobacillus, is divided into unencapsulated (non-typable) and encapsulated strains.
 The latter are further classified into serotypes, with the Haemophilus influenzae serotype b being the most pathogenic for humans, responsible for respiratory infections, ocular infection, sepsis and meningitis.
 Haemophilus influenzae serotype b (Hib) is the most common cause of bacterial meningitis in children aged two months to five years, in those countries where suitable vaccination programmes are not in place.
 Children start showing symptoms of meningitis after a probable incubation period of about 2– 4 days and clinical manifestations tend to evolve rapidly.
 Even with adequate and prompt antibiotic treatment, mortality can reach up to 10% of cases.
-Vaccine prophilaxis is therefore of paramount importance, in order to protect children.
+Vaccine prophylaxis is therefore of paramount importance, in order to protect children.

 Factsheet

 Haemophilus influenzae type b (Hib) is an obligate human pathogen and an important cause of invasive bacterial infections in both children and adults, with the highest incidence among young children.
-An effective and safe vaccine against Hib has been available since the 1980s and most but not all EU Member States have included Hib vaccine in their national immunisation programs.
+An effective and safe vaccine against Hib has been available since the 1980s and all EU/EEA Member States have included Hib vaccine in their national immunisation programs.
 Most invasive Hib infections can be prevented with immunisation and, where it has been used, vaccination against Hib has dramatically reduced the rate of invasive Hib disease in young children.

 The pathogen